Adrinlol/Etch-A-Sketch/README.md

 ![iron-man](https://user-images.githubusercontent.com/48876996/57640730-4600ad00-75c4-11e9-9c3a-e296652fccb6.JPG)

-**Etch-A-Sketch** is a browser version appliation of the famous drawing toy.

 ## How it works
 - Player may choose one out of 7 colors at a time.
 - After selection click the cell you want to fill.